 - Check if the air conditioners, windows, locking system, windshield wipers, and side mirrors work perfectly.

 - Keep an eye out for the warning lights.
 Do they switch off after the engine starts?
-Do any warning lights come on while driving?
+Do any warning lights come on while test-driving the car?

 During the Test Drive